 Once you complete your education and earn the welding certificate, the next step is to gain some hands-on experience for a better job.
-The best way to get hand-on experience is an apprenticeship in your selected welding field.
+The best way to get hands-on experience is an apprenticeship in your selected welding field.

 Work as apprentices and gain experience.
 Complete all your supervisor tasks and learn the skill in depth.

-After apprenticeship now it is your own choice whether you want to continue work with the apprenticeship company or want to shift another company with some experience.
+After apprenticeship now it is your own choice whether you want to continue work with the apprenticeship company or want to shift to another company with some experience.
 You can find a better full-time job in any other big company.

 4. Job search

-5. Get welding certificate
+5. Get a welding certificate

 After taking the high school education now take a welding certificate.
-Most of the elding courses last for 6 months, 18 months and 2 years.
-All the courses are taught by practical applications and by taking face to face classes.
+Most of the elding courses last for 6 months, 18 months, and 2 years.
+All the courses are taught by practical applications and by taking face-to-face classes.
 Different courses have different costs.

 The cost of cars varies between $3000 to $25000.
 It depends on you which course you can complete successfully.
 For course selection, you can also contact the universities and college authorities for better guidance.
-A welder with some months of experience and knowledge can also get a bachelor degree in welding.
+A welder with some months of experience and knowledge can also get a bachelor’s degree in welding.